TouchWiz: TouchWiz Zero UX & TouchWiz Noble UX

-An updated version named "TouchWiz Noble UX" was released in August 2015 along with the Galaxy Note 5 and S6 Edge+.
+An updated version named "TouchWiz Noble UX" was released in August 2015 alongside the Galaxy S6 Edge+ and the Galaxy Note 5.
 This version features updated iconography, with stock apps now featuring "squircle" icons instead of freeform, and a re-added single-handed operation mode that was removed on the Galaxy S6 after being available on the S5.
 However, it is opened with a triple-press of the home button instead of a swiping gesture, lacks on-screen keys (navigation, volume controls, app/contact shortcuts) and only has one fixed size.

 The camera user interface has undergone several changes as well.
 Shortcuts on the left pane are no longer customizable, and the settings are on a separate page rather than on top of an active viewfinder.

 Mid-range and entry-level devices feature a version named "TouchWiz Essence 2.0".
 It is similar to TouchWiz Zero UX but icon shadows are not included, along with or without Theme Support.
 It is comparatively lighter, faster, and features on devices such as the 2016 Galaxy A series, Galaxy A8, 2016 Galaxy Tab A series, and the Galaxy J series devices, which run Android Lollipop.
-It also doesn't feature the Sparkling Bubbles lock screen effect exclusive to Galaxy S6 and the Note 5, which displays bubbles on the right and left edges of the screen.
+It also doesn't feature the Sparkling Bubbles lock screen effect exclusive to the Galaxy S6 series and the Galaxy Note 5, which displays bubbles on the right and left edges of the screen.

 Galaxy S6 user reports suggest The step-by-step frame navigation and still frame image extraction features have been removed from Samsung's included video player software.